Sami9211/ThreatOrbit---An-Opensource-Threat-Intelligence-Library/README.md

-# CTIL — Cyber Threat Intelligence Library
+# ThreatOrbit — Cyber Threat Intelligence Library

 Aggregates IOCs from **AlienVault OTX** and **abuse.ch**, enriches them via **VirusTotal**, converts everything to **STIX 2.1**, and exposes the